Updated: September 1, 2023

 We maintain reasonable security procedures and practices, including administrative, physical, and technical safeguards, to help protect personal information that we collect about you from loss, theft, misuse or unauthorized access, disclosure, alteration, and destruction.

-While we implement these and other security measures, we cannot guarantee that the security measures we have in place to safeguard personal information will be sufficient or will not be defeated.
+While we implement these and other security measures, we cannot guarantee that the security measures we have in place to safeguard personal information will always be sufficient or will not be defeated.

 You may opt out of receiving marketing emails from us by following the instructions in those emails.
 If you opt out, we may still send you non-promotional emails, such as emails about your account or our ongoing business relations.

-STATE PRIVACY NOTICES
+JURISDICTIONAL PRIVACY NOTICES

 Your California Privacy Rights